-The Tribunal's plans are well aligned to the above-stated mandate and ready for execution.
-Major challenges that may impact negatively on the Tribunal's ability to deliver include limited funding and as a direct consequence of this, the inability to fully market the institution, to grow the caseload and fully capacitate the institution as per the approved structure.
-Unless a solution is found urgently to this challenge, the Tribunal's ability to execute its mandate will be limited.
+The major challenges that may impact negatively on the Tribunal's ability to deliver on its plans include limited funding and as a direct consequence of this, the inability to fully market the institution, to grow the caseload and fully capacitate the institution as per the approved structure.
+These are long standing but urgent challenges that need urgent solutions failing which, the Tribunal's ability to execute its mandate will be limited.